-1. All students wishing to enter the third year of the B.Mus.Ed. programme must achieve an overall average of B- in the music classes of the first and second years, including a minimum standing of C in both Music 1200 and 2200, and a minimum of B- in Music 2100.
+1. All students wishing to enter the third year of the B.Mus.Ed. programme must successfully complete all second year music classes and achieve an overall average of B- in the music classes of the first and second years, including a minimum standing of C in both Music 1200 and 2200, and a minimum of B- in Music 2100.